Excel OFFSET Function (Table of Contents)

 Below are the critical limitations of the OFFSET function in Excel:

 - Resource-hungry Function: It means that the formula will be recalculated for the entire set whenever there is a change in the source data, which keeps Excel busy for a longer time.
-If there is a small spreadsheet, it will not affect that much, but if there are many spreadsheets, then Excel may take time to recalculate.
+A small spreadsheet will not affect that much, but if there are many spreadsheets, then Excel may take time to recalculate.

 - Difficulty in review: As we know, the references returned by the Offset function are dynamic or changing and may contain a big formula, which may find tricky to correct or edit as per requirement.

 Alternatives of the OFFSET Function in Excel:

-- INDEX function: The INDEX function in Excel may also be used to create a dynamic range of references.
+- INDEX function: The INDEX function in Excel may also create a dynamic range of references.
 It is not exactly the same as OFFSET.
-But like OFFSET, the INDEX function is not that much volatile; hence it won’t slow down the Excel, which is a limitation for OFFSET.
+But like OFFSET, the INDEX function is not that volatile; hence it won’t slow down Excel, which is a limitation for OFFSET.

 - INDIRECT Function: We can also use the INDIRECT function to create a dynamic range of references from many sources like cell values, text, and the named ranges.

 This has been a guide to OFFSET in Excel.
 Here we discuss the OFFSET Formula in Excel and How to use the OFFSET Function in Excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –